A Guide To Different Types Of Secondary Glazing

 5. HINGED SECONDARY GLAZING

-Hinged secondary glazing is great for gaining access to your existing window but also helps improve thermal and sound insulation making it perfect for an unobstructed view.
+Hinged secondary glazing provides easy access to your existing windows while significantly improving thermal and sound insulation, making it perfect for maintaining an unobstructed view.

 hinged secondary glazing